unstoppabledomains/dev-docs/getting-started/domain-registry-essentials/cns-architecture-overview.md

 * [Domain hierarchy and ownership](#domain-hierarchy-and-ownership) — All things subdomains.
 How they can be structured, created, and managed.
 * [Delegating domain management](#delegating-domain-management) — Explains the role of the transaction processor and meta transactions in minting domains and allowing users to delegate transaction costs.

 Unstoppable Domains are built on CNS — the Crypto Name Service.
 CNS is a set of smart contracts on the Ethereum blockchain that govern how domains are created and used.
 Although it serves a similar _purpose_ as a traditional DNS system, CNS has architectural differences that change the interaction model significantly.
 For example, CNS domains are owned **irrevocably**.
 They do not need to be renewed and cannot be reclaimed by Unstoppable Domains.
-Once claimed, users have complete control of their domains.
+Once minted, users have complete control of their domains.

 Every CNS domain is issued as an [ERC-721](https://eips.ethereum.org/EIPS/eip-721) token.
 Building on this standard makes it easier for developers to integrate with Unstoppable Domains and it lets users manage their domain ownership from any compatible wallet, exchange, or marketplace.